walmartlabs/concord-website/docs/plugins/concord.md

       repository: myRepo
 ```

-The process isstarted using the resources provided by the specified archive,
+The process is started using the resources provided by the specified archive,
 project and repository.

 ## Output Variables